-The Jerusalem Institute for Israel Studies seeks to contribute to thinking and planning processes and influence decision-making processes and policymaking in Israel in its fields of research.
+The Jerusalem Institute for Policy Research seeks to contribute to thinking and planning processes and influence decision-making processes and policymaking in Israel in its fields of research.
 In the course of its years of activity, the Institute has attained numerous achievements in influencing decision-making processes and setting the agenda on a variety of issues.

 The Distinguished Citizen of Jerusalem (Yakir Yerushalayim) prize was awarded to Israel Kimhi, for his great contribution to the development of building and conservation and development policy in Jerusalem.
 It was also awarded to Ora Ahimeir, JIIS' founder and long-time director, for guiding a generation of researchers to study Jerusalem and to recommend policies that would lead to its improvement.